ARM-software/abi-aa/aapcs64/aapcs64.rst

 - It may elect not to maintain a frame chain and to use the frame pointer register as a general-purpose callee-saved register.

-Subroutine Calls
+Subroutine calls
 ----------------

 The A64 instruction set contains primitive subroutine call instructions, BL and BLR, which performs a branch-with-link operation.
 The effect of executing BL is to transfer the sequentially next value of the program counter—the return address—into the link register (LR) and the destination address into the program counter.
 The effect of executing BLR is similar except that the new PC value is read from the specified register.

-Use of IP0 and IP1 by the Linker
+Use of IP0 and IP1 by the linker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The A64 branch instructions are unable to reach every destination in the address space, so it may be necessary for the linker to insert a veneer between a calling routine and a called subroutine.
 Veneers may also be needed to support dynamic linking.
 Any veneer inserted must preserve the contents of all registers except IP0, IP1 (r16, r17) and the condition code flags; a conforming program must assume that a veneer that alters IP0 and/or IP1 may be inserted at any branch instruction that is exposed to a relocation that supports long branches.